SamuelBanya/phase-4-testing-apis-with-postman/README.md

 HTTP verb, URL, headers, and body.

-In future lessons, we'll be expanding our API to handle non-GET requests, so being able a tool like Postman will make our API development much easier!
+In future lessons, we'll be expanding our API to handle non-GET requests, so being able to use a tool like Postman will make our API development much easier!
 It's also a great tool to use if you're exploring a third-party API for use in your projects.

 ## Resources